djhmateer/djhmateer.github.io/_posts/2020-11-09-xpostgres.md

 ![alt text](/assets/2020-11-09/ads-logged-in.jpg "Azure Data Studio successful login"){:width="600px"}

+However I have encountered [a bug](https://github.com/microsoft/azuredatastudio-postgresql/issues/151) where `SELECT ...
+INTO is not allowed here` so had to revert to pgAdmin.

 ## SQL

 The first thing to notice is you can't right click on the Databases and create a new db.
 But lets just do it all in SQL: